Planetary Aeronomy News

 The Belgian newspaper Le Soir dedicated a full page to the planet Mars (.pdf).
-Dr Arnaud Stiepen from the ULg and member of the SCOOP project was interviewed (in French) over the last discoveries by the Nasa probe MAVEN (Mars Atmosphere and Volatile Evolution) orbiting Mars since September 2014.
+Dr Arnaud Stiepen from the ULg and member of the SCOOP project was interviewed (in French) over the latest discoveries by the Nasa probe MAVEN (Mars Atmosphere and Volatile Evolution) orbiting Mars since September 2014.

 In addition, an ESA press release about the Mars Express Mission placed the work by the team of Jean-Claude Gérard (LPAP, ULg) in front.

 Armed with 10 years of Mars Express observations, they have detected discrete ultraviolet auroras in the Sourthern hemisphere on many occasions, and have analysed in detail how and where they are produced in the Martian atmosphere.
 They concluded that the auroras appear only under special conditions, near the boundary between open and closed magnetic field lines (see Figure below).